philmade/robai/readme.md

     poetry_robot.console.pprint_message(our_result)

 ```
+## What exactly happens when you call the robot?

+When you've finished making your robot, you'll call .process() on the robot and this is _exactly_ what will happen.
+1. Developer calls `robot.process(input)`
+2. `input` is added to the robot's `memory` object at `robot.memory.input_model`
+3. `memory` is passed from function to function in the `pre_call_chain`
+4. `memory` is then sent to `robot.ai_model` which parses the `robot.memory.instructions_for_ai` attribute, which is always a list of `ChatMessage(role='foo' content='this is basically the prompt)` objects.
+5. `robot.ai_model` then sends those parsed instructions to the AI model, and puts the response in `memory.ai_response`
+6. Robot passes the `memory` object (with a new `ai_response`) to every function in `post_call_chain`
+6. Robot returns the `memory` object
+    - If `memory.set_complete()` is called somewhere in the chain (usually post-call), the `memory` object is returned
+    - If `memory` is NOT complete, the `memory` is passed from `post_call_chain` to `pre_call_chain` again and it keeps going until something triggers `memory.set_complete()` in the chain.

+As simple as this is, it's actually a very powerful and flexible setup.
+Robots can easily be chained together in the pre-call and post-call chains because you can rely on the fact that `memory.instructions_for_ai` will *always* be `List[ChatMessage]`.
+Whatever you're doing with a large language model, you can certainly 'do it' via the medium of ChatMessage objects.
+Standardising this drastically reduces complexity.

+When developing with Robai, you only need to use the `pre-call` functions to create the `memory.instructions_for_ai` for the AI model at step 4.
+In the `post-call` functions, you can chain the robot to another robot, process the response further, or even send the robot back to `pre-call` if the AI response is not as expected.
+You really can do whatever you like as long as you stop the robot at some point in post-call, and in pre-call you create a set of instructions.
+Just call `memory.set_complete()` and the robot will return the entire memory object.

 ## A focus on memory
 Robots need memory, and they need a `purpose`.
 As you might have guessed, the purpose of the robot is stored in the robot's memory at `robot.memory.purpose`.
 It acts as the robot's 'system prompt'.
 Have a look at the `AIRobot.__init__()` and you'll see that the robot's pupose is added to its own message history as a 'system' message.
 So the purpose is important.
 The rest of the memory is there to be useful to you the developer.
 Whenever you need to store state, variables, context, or anything else, your almost certainly want to add it to the memory object.